BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

     "abandoned": false
   }
 ```
 You can see that it matches our txid and our address.
 Not only does it show the amount sent, but it also matches the fee we calculated.
+And, it's already received a confirmation, because we offered a fee that would get us swept up into a block quickly.

 Congratulations!
 You're now a few satoshis poorer!